xiaomochn/IAMStar/Pods/SKPhotoBrowser/README.md

 - has simple ability to custom photobrowser. (hide/show statusbar, some toolbar for controls, swipe control)
 - Handling and caching photos from web
 - Landscape handling.
+- Delete photo support(by offbye).
+By set displayDelete=true show a delete icon in statusbar, deleted indexes can be obtain from delegate func didDeleted

 ![sample](Screenshots/example01.gif)